Welcome to Freebird Farm Julianas

-Michigan Mini Juliana Pigs is a very small hobby breeder of the smallest breed of pig- the Juliana.
-We have just one sow, one boar and only have one or two litters of piglets each year.
+We are a very small hobby breeder of the smallest breed of pig- the Juliana.
+We have just a few sows, one boar and only have two or three litters of piglets each year.
 Our goal is definitely quality over quantity.
 We purchased high quality breeding stock years ago and waited until the sows were over two years of age to breed them.
 We have only purebred Juliana pigs; no mini/teacup/potbelly pig mixes.

-Our pigs are raised primarily indoors in the home but also spend time outdoors and in their heated "pig barn".
-They are socialized with people and other animals and litter trained.
+Our pigs are raised as part of the family.
+The adults enjoy snuffling around their spacious indoor/outdoor areas.
 Piglets are kept with their mothers and then gradually weaned between 4 and 6 weeks of age.
+They are moved indoors and socialized with people and other animals and litter trained.
 Once they're 6-8 weeks old, have been away from mom and eating solid food for at least a week, they are ready to go to their new homes.
 All of our piglets are sold on spay/neuter contracts unless they are specifically purchased for breeding.
 Click HERE for pricing info.
 All piglets are vet checked, have their first vaccination and are microchipped before leaving.
 Shipping is available and costs about $300 for an 8 wk old piglet within the continental US.

 All of our pigs are registered with the Juliana Pig Association & Registry (JPAR).

 Freebird Farm Julianas is located in Magnolia, TX just north of Houston.
 We have a small hobby farm and also raise turkeys, chickens and goats.
 Visitors are welcome by appointment only, please see details on the Contact page.